 Two options for venting the exhaust from non-sterile compounding enclosures are permitted by USP <800>:

-The RXPert Double HEPA Filtered Balance System allows exhaust air from the unit to be safely returned directly into the room, saving costly infrastructure redesign.
+The RXPert Double HEPA Filtered Balance System is a powder hood that allows exhaust air from the unit to be safely returned directly into the room, saving costly infrastructure redesign.